 “Hi [insert name].
 I wanted to let you know I have some bad news.
 I have cancer.”
 From this point on… it seems like everything changes with your relationship when your loved one has cancer.
 But it shouldn’t.
 What do I say?
 What do I do?
 How can I help?

 You’re stuck between wanting to say the right thing… and not wanting to say the wrong thing.
 By offering to help, but not wanting to bother him/her and respect their privacy.
 For this article, I am going to interchange pronouns and cancer types.
-The basic premise can apply to most anyone with any kind of cancer.
+The basic premise can apply to almost anyone with any kind of cancer.

 We’ve All Had an “Aunt Betty”